The Observer XT

 Clear visualization of data

-- Instantaneous sampling - samples are visualized as dots.
-The colors correspond with the colors of the continuous scored behaviors and can thus be compared easily
+With Continuous recording the track of continuous scored events is visualized as a horizontal bar in which different colors represent different active states.
+With instantaneous sampling all samples are visualized as dots.
+The colors correspond with the colors of the continuous scored behaviors and can thus be compared easily.

 Explore your results